Toloka/toloka-kit/CONTRIBUTING.md

 ## Other questions

-If you have any questions, please mail us at opensource@yandex-team.ru.
+If you have any questions, please mail us at github@toloka.ai.